ndziuba/EnterpriseAI-Project/README.md

 ## Infrastructure
 This section provides an overview of the infrastructure of the project, all .example files are for demonstration and have to be stripped of the .example for production.

-### Serverstructure
-The project utilizes one server hosting different Docker containers and a Kubernetes Cluster, where the nodes are running on Digital Ocean.
-The server also provides CLI Access to the Cluster where Kubernetes can be configured.
+The project utilizes one vps server hosted on Netcup hosting different Docker containers and a Kubernetes Cluster where the nodes are running on Digital Ocean.
+The Netcup vps also provides CLI Access to the Cluster where Kubernetes can be configured.

-#### Docker Server
+### Docker Server
 In the folder container, a <code>container/docker-compose.yml.example</code> is provided setting the base infrastructure up for the project.
 After a <code>docker-compose up -d</code> the server provides the following services:

     Caddy:       The reverse proxy for the server, the config can be found in containers/caddy/proxy/Caddyfile